lin-youshen/MySite/docs/en/introduction.md

   <img src="../../media/landing_1.gif" alt="Logo" width="380" height="100" style="text-align: right; margin-right: 1px;">
 </div>

-Perform semantic segmentation of the runway based on visual perception to automatically guide fixed wing aircraft to maintain lateral posture.
+According to [PIDNet](https://github.com/XuJiacong/PIDNet) Real time semantic segmentation of the runway is performed on the onboard NUC to automatically guide fixed wing aircraft to maintain lateral attitude.
 Attitude control is performed based on the error between the runway centerline and the image centerline.
 (2024)

 ---

-<h3 style="text-align: center;">Research on high-speed formation flight of multiple unmanned aerial vehicles</h3>
+<h3 style="text-align: center;">Research on Multi UAV Formation Flying and Collaborative Search</h3>

 <img src="../../media/fomation.gif" alt="123 " width="500" height="300" style="display: block; margin-left: auto; margin-right: auto;">

 Participate in the development of high-speed quadcopter drone formation flight research.
-Based on RTK, global positioning is provided and message exchange is achieved through 4G modules, achieving formation maintenance at a speed of 5m/s.(2024)
+Based on RTK, global positioning is provided and message exchange is achieved through 4G modules, achieving formation maintenance at a speed of 7m/s.
+Simultaneously achieved three machine collaborative search of ground areas and distributed communication.(2024)

 ---